Driving Under the Influence of Prescription Drugs

-Police also involve Drug Recognition Evaluators who are specially trained and put you through a multi-step program to verify if you are impaired by drugs.
+Officers will also bring in Drug Recognition Evaluators who are specially trained.
+They will put you through a multiple-step program to verify if you are impaired by drugs.
 They closely monitor pupils of eyes, measure blood pressure and pulse rate and conduct other physical examination to arrive at a conclusion.
 As your DUI Lawyer shall inform you, if convicted of driving under the influence of prescription drugs, you can face the highest punishment in the three-tier system in Pennsylvania.
 The punishment includes -

-Third Offense – This attracts highest punishments that includes between one and five years in prison, $2,500 to $10,000 in fines, 18 month license suspension and treatment program.
+- Third Offense – This offense comes with the harshest punishments, including one to five years in prison, between $2,500 and $10,000 in fines, a license suspension of 18 months, and a treatment program.
 You would also need to install an IID for one year.

 This conviction has lasting consequences and you would have a permanent criminal record that can come in the way of employment and increase insurance premiums.
 If you are involved in an accident and it results in death or injury it can complicate the matters further and you would additionally be tried in a civil court.How to Deal With Police

 - Don’t make any attempt to walk out of the arrest

 - Don’t acknowledge that you have taken alcohol or drugs